Regulatory News Week in Review: Feb. 15, 2013

 - The Consumer Financial Protection Bureau (CFPB) issued a final rule that requires certified appraisals for some high cost mortgages.

 - The Environmental Protection Agency (EPA) issued a final rule that revises the regulation of bacteria in drinking water.

 - The Department of Education (USDE) issued a final rule amending consent requirements for grants for educating children with disabilities.

-- A food safety regulator in the United Kingdom said horsemeat tainted with painkillers may have been consumed in France.
+- A food safety regulator in the United Kingdom horsemeat tainted with painkillers may have been consumed in France.

 The Regulatory Week in Review is published by, affiliated with the Penn Program on Regulation at the University of Pennsylvania Law School.